rh-mobb/documentation/content/docs/rosa/terraform-rosa/index.md

 *Author: Kumudu Herath*

-This guide shows how to create a Public/Private Link STS ROSA cluster and required operator IAM roles and oidc provider using Red Hat [OCM Terraform Provider](https://github.com/terraform-redhat/terraform-provider-ocm).
+This guide shows how to create a Public or Private Link STS ROSA cluster, the required operator IAM roles and the oidc provider using Red Hat [OCM Terraform Provider](https://github.com/terraform-redhat/terraform-provider-ocm).
 This guide also provides examples of creating other necessary components like AWS VPC, Azure App Registration for Azure AD IDP provider and Azure AD IDP for ROSA Cluster.
-These additional component creation can be enabled using terraform variables.
-Goal of this guide is to show how to create a ROSA STS cluster and how to add additional terraform modules to extend cluster provisioning using terraform automation.
+These additional component creations can be enabled using terraform variables.
+The goal of this guide is to show how to create a ROSA STS cluster and how to add additional terraform modules to extend cluster provisioning using terraform automation.

-> This guide extends official OCM ROSA Cluster TF privisioning example.
+> This guide extends the official OCM ROSA Cluster TF privisioning example.
 Detail info can be found [here](https://github.com/terraform-redhat/terraform-provider-ocm/tree/main/examples/create_rosa_cluster/create_rosa_sts_cluster/classic_sts/cluster)

 ## Prerequisites